I'm trying to simplify my business due to all these supply chain issues emerging around the world.

 - Moisture Content (MC) of feedstock eg.15% or less

-- outside temperature during burn
+- outside temperature, rainfall and relative humidity during burn

 - Heat shield (HS) (usually not used in Luau pits)